oracle-livelabs/analytics-ai/picaso-genai-oda/user/user.md

 In this lab, you will:

 * login to the PeopleSoft application
-* Chat with the agent
+* Chat with the Gen AI Agent

 ### Prerequisites